battle-tactics-strategies

 The Inca military often employed simultaneous attacks from multiple directions to overwhelm their enemies.
 Coordinating such operations required precise timing.
 Chasquis delivered sealed orders to commanders at different locations, specifying the exact moment to strike.
 The reliability of the relay system meant that attacks could be synchronized within hours, even across hundreds of kilometers.

 During the campaign against the Colla peoples of the Lake Titicaca region, Inca forces attacked from three directions simultaneously.
 Chasquis ensured that each column advanced at the prescribed rate and that supply lines remained open.
 When one column encountered unexpected resistance, a chasqui carried the message to the other commanders, who adjusted their routes to provide support.
+This flexibility was crucial to the Inca's ability to adapt to changing battlefield conditions.

 Managing Supply Lines and Logistics